 In the late 17th century trade boomed in Hull.
 Exports of grain and wool continued to flourish, as did imports from Scandinavia.
 Shipbuilding also boomed.

 In the late 17th century a travel writer called Celia Fiennes described Hull thus: 'the buildings of Hull are very neat (it has) good streets.
-Itís a good trading town by means of the great river Humber that ebbs and flows like the sea.
+It's a good trading town by means of the great river Humber that ebbs and flows like the sea.
 We entered the town of Hull from the South over 2 drawbridges and gates.
-In the town there is a hospital that is called Trinity House for seamenís widows.
+In the town, there is a hospital that is called Trinity House for sailors widows.
 There is a good, large church in Hull'.

 In the late 17th century the fortifications around Hull were modernised.
 From the mid 16th century there had been a castle on the East bank of the Humber with 2 forts or blockhouses North and South of it.
 The castle was rebuilt and the Southern blockhouse was rebuilt.
 A new triangular fort was built which included the citadel and the southern fort within its walls.

-Hull was not a manufacturing centre in the 18th century.
+18th century Hull was not a manufacturing center.
 The only large-scale industry was shipbuilding.
-However there was also an industry grinding rapeseed.
+However, there was also an industry grinding rapeseed.
 They were ground by windmills or horse mills.
 The oil was used in making paint and soap.
 There was also some sugar refining in Hull.

 In 1755 an Act of Parliament set up a body of men with responsibility for paving, cleaning and lighting the streets of Hull.
 Five more acts were passed in the next 60 years adding to their powers.
 A similar improvement act for Sculcoates was passed in 1801 and another for Trippett and Myton in 1810.
 In 1735 a statue of King William 1688-1704 was erected.
 Hull had a theatre by 1743 when one stood in Lowgate.
 Hull Royal Infirmary opened in 1782.

-In 1759 William Wilberforce, who campaigned against slavery was born in Hull.
+In 1759 William Wilberforce, who campaigned against the slave trade was born in Hull.
 His house is now a museum.
 He is also commemorated by a monument by Hull College.